-Mulching veggie beds can increase porosity, minimize weeds, enhance soil retention, warm soil temperatures and add slow release nutrients.
+Mulching veggie beds can increase porosity, minimize weeds, enhance soil retention, warm soil temperatures, and add slow-release nutrients.
 The effects aren’t all good, however.
 It depends upon the variety of mulch you choose to use and what benefit you want it to exert.
 Organic and inorganic mulches are available as vegetable garden mulch options.
-But which is the best vegetable mulch?
+Which is the best vegetable mulch though?
 Learn the different types and their attributes to help you make an informed decision on mulch for vegetable plants.

 Should I Mulch My Vegetable Garden?

 Vegetable garden preparation is crucial to getting a bumper crop and large perfect fruit.
 There are many ways to prepare for the growing season.
 Amending soil with organic additions, weeding, fertilizing, putting in drip irrigation, and planting companion plants for insect control are all part of the kickoff for edible gardening.
 Adding mulch for vegetable plants isn’t necessary, but it may be the key to larger fruits and vegetables and easy-care beds.

 Mulch in vegetable gardens is strictly an individual choice.
 I find more benefit than detriment with the addition of mulch around my plants to keep in moisture and soil heat, and prevent weeds, since I abhor weeding.
 Some ill effects do exist and might include harboring insect larvae, promoting fungal and mold growth, introducing weed seeds, and cost and longevity of the mulch.
 These are all deciding factors on whether to use mulch.

 Overall, any potential problems would seem to diminish in comparison to the benefits of mulch, and there are numerous mulching solutions to help prevent any issues.